mucahitkls/tech_notes/Design Patterns/Examples/Adapter Design Pattern in Real-Life Coding.md

 **Improvements**:
 - **[[Decoupling in Software Development|Decoupling]]**: Your application is now decoupled from specific map providers.
 It interacts with a consistent interface, `MapInterface`.
-- **Flexibility**: Switching map providers or adding new ones doesn't require significant changes in your application's code.
+- **[[Flexibility in Software Development|Flexibility]]**: Switching map providers or adding new ones doesn't require significant changes in your application's code.
 You just need to introduce a new adapter.
-- **Maintainability**: With the application depending on a stable interface, the overall codebase becomes more maintainable and robust against changes in third-party services.
+- **[[Maintainability in Software Development|Maintainability]]**: With the application depending on a stable interface, the overall codebase becomes more maintainable and robust against changes in third-party services.

 ## Python Example: Payment Processing System